sairamrebbapragada/sairamrebbapragada.github.io/index.md

 I enjoy playing badminton, volleyball, table tennis, and carroms in my free time.
 Cooking is also one of my favorite pastimes.
 Additionally, I have a talent for whistling songs and playing the cajon.

 ## News
+- **[Jan.
+2025]** Excited to join Mohamed bin Zayed University of Artificial Intelligence (MBZUAI), Abu Dhabi, as a visiting student, where I will be working with [Dr. Muhammad Haris Khan](https://mbzuai.ac.ae/study/faculty/muhammad-haris-khan/).
+Looking forward to a productive and insightful collaboration!
+- **[Dec.
+2024]** Selected for a poster presentation at ACM-PIC-2025 at Infosys, Mysore
 - **[Nov.
 2024]** Presented a poster at Amazon Research Days 2024, Bangalore
 - **[Sep.
 2024]** Thrilled to be selected for a poster presentation at IndoML 2024 at BITS Pilani Goa
 - **[Sep.
 2024]** Presented a lightning talk and a poster at the Young Researchers' Forum on Data and AI for Public Good at IISc Bangalore.